 \subsection{Related Work}

-There is a vast literature on the Frobenius number, we refer to Alfons\'{i}n's book \cite{Ram06} for more information.
+There is a vast literature on the Frobenius number, we refer to Alfons\'{i}n's book \cite{Alf06} for more information.
 Work on the generalised Frobenius numbers has so far primarily used analytic methods and methods from polyhedral geometry.
-The work of Beck and Robins \cite{BecRob03} uses analytic methods to derive an explicit formula for the coefficients of the Hilbert series of $\mathbb{K}[x,y]$ with $(a_1,a_2)$-weighted grading.
+The work of Beck and Robins \cite{BecRob03} uses analytic methods to derive an explicit formula for the coefficients of the Hilbert series of $\mathbb{K}[x,y]$ with the $(a_1,a_2)$-weighted grading.
 Aliev, Fukshanksy and Henk \cite{AliFukHen12} give bounds generalising a theorem of Kannan for the first Frobenius number.
-They relate the $k$-th Frobenius number to the $k$-covering radius of a simplex with respect to the lattice $(a_1,\dots,a_n)^{\perp} \cap \mathbb{Z}^n$.
-Hence, they achieved bounds on the generalised Frobenius number using methods from the geometry of numbers.
+They relate the $k$-th Frobenius number to the $k$-covering radius of a simplex with respect to the lattice $(a_1,\dots,a_n)^{\perp} \cap \mathbb{Z}^n$, giving bounds on the generalised Frobenius number as a corollary.

 A recent work of Aliev, De Loera and Louveaux \cite{AliLoeLou16} considered the semigroup